JustTemmie/steam-presence/README.md

 **NOTE** this is not the same as the display URL of the user.

-the easiest way i've found to get the ID is by throwing your profile url into the steamDB calculator https://steamdb.info/calculator/
+the easiest way i've found to get the ID is by throwing your url into the steamDB calculator https://steamdb.info/calculator/

-and then taking the ID from that page
+and then taking the ID from that url

 ![ExampleImage](readmeimages/steamDB.png)